Spring has sprung, the temperatures are climbing, and

 Photo Courtesy of Ashley Williams

 The kids are off of school for spring break and there’s no better way to celebrate than with some family fun in the great outdoors!
-One of our favorite spots for family-friendly activities is at The Lily Pad Village.
+One of our favorite spots for family-friendly activities is at The Lilly Pad Village.
 One of their biggest attractions is their gem mining experience.
 The kiddos will love sifting through the dirt to find their own beautiful gemstones.
 The staff is friendly and are always ready to explain to the little ones what they’ve discovered.
 Not only is this experience educational but it’s also fun & rewarding because the kids can leave with a bag full of goodies.

 On top of gem mining, Lily Pad Village also has fishing and mini-golf, so the fun times can last all day long!
 Another great outdoor activity the whole family will enjoy is horseback riding!
 You can go on a relaxing trail ride through the forests of North Georgia and become best friends with your horse along the way.
 Cowgirl Up Stables is great for new riders and Appalachian Trail Rides is always a wonderful choice as well.
 Giddy on up and bring the whole family along to explore Georgia on horseback!